tobinjt/johntobin.ie/content/blog/Python_development.md

 ### Test coverage

-To enable test coverage, create `pytest.ini` in the directory containing your tests, with contents like
+To enable test coverage with `pytest`, create `pytest.ini` in the directory containing your tests, with contents like
 <https://github.com/tobinjt/bin/blob/master/python/pytest.ini>.
 Every time your
 tests are run successfully coverage will be generated and a message will be printed showing the coverage percentage.